fjvallarino/monomer/docs/tutorials/02-styling.md

 Finally, in this example we can see how using lenses simplifies creating a UI.
-All of the interactions are just consequence of the model being updated and the UI rebuilt with the build UI function, without handling any specific event.
+All of the interactions are just consequence of the model being updated and the UI rebuilt by the build UI function, without handling any specific event.